naturalcandy/blogng/content/Blog/fifth_post/index.md

 Parallel computing speeds up problem-solving by dividing a large task into smaller sub-tasks and executing them concurrently across multiple processors.
 To illustrate its benefits and limitations, let's do a little case study on a problem some people have definetly encountered on their Leetcode grind: the maximum subarray sum problem.

-## What is the maximum subarray sum problem?
+## What is the Maximum Subarray Sum Problem?

 We can define the maximum subarray sum problem (`mss`) as follows: Given a sequence of integers, the maximum subarray sum problem requires finding the contiguous subsequence of the sequence with the maximum total sum, i.e.
 {{< katex >}}